zixsma/UniversalAlertViewAndActionSheet/README.md

 [![License](https://img.shields.io/cocoapods/l/UniversalAlertViewAndActionSheet.svg?style=flat)](http://cocoadocs.org/docsets/UniversalAlertViewAndActionSheet)
 [![Platform](https://img.shields.io/cocoapods/p/UniversalAlertViewAndActionSheet.svg?style=flat)](http://cocoadocs.org/docsets/UniversalAlertViewAndActionSheet)

+## What is it?
+This is a library for presenting UIKit AlertView and ActionSheet on iOS5+ with a single api.

+## Why should I use?
+Because of iOS7- and iOS8+ are using a difference api for AlertView and ActionSheet.
+If you want to use a native UIKit AlertView and ActionSheet, you should use this.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+- BlockKit
+- UIKit

 ## Installation